BradPython96/yolov8_noetic/README.md

       - SkeletonPoint[] skeleton # list of points in the skeleton created by yolov8 for this box
         - float64 x
         - float64 y
-        - float64 conf # confidence created by yolov8 for this point
+        - float64 conf # confidence calculated by yolov8 for this point
-      - geometry_msgs/Point[] points_in_seg # segmentation pixel list (pixel.z is always 0) created by yolov8 for this box
+      - geometry_msgs/Point[] points_in_seg # segmentation pixel list (pixel.z is always =0) created by yolov8 for this box

 ## **Get results via topics :**

   _Topics to listen to :_

-    - yolov8_result # correspond to model yolov8m-pose.pt
+    - yolov8_result_pose # correspond to model yolov8m-pose.pt, each box has an ID.
-    - yolov8_result_1 # correspond to model yolov8m-seg.pt
+    - yolov8_result_seg # correspond to model yolov8m-seg.pt
-    - yolov8_result_2 # correspond to model yolov8m.pt
+    - yolov8_result_basic # correspond to model yolov8m.pt